RMLemos/Blog_cactus_garden/README.md

 ![Contact Board Banner Image](/blog/static/blog/images/githeader.png)
 <h2 align='center'>Cactus Garden Blog</h2>

 This project is a functional web applicaction in Python and Django.
 This project has two applicactions.
-The first one is an site setup where we can create and manage a pages, posts, tags, and categor, update and/or delete them.
+The first one is a site setup where we can create and manage pages, posts, tags, and categories, update and/or delete them.
 There is also the blog frontend.

-This project was created following the project Blog of the Udemy couse Curso de Python 3 do básico ao avançado - com projetos reais.
+This project was created following the project Blog of the Udemy Curso de Python 3 do básico ao avançado - com projetos reais.

 ### Blog Main Page
 ![Contact Board main Image](/blog/static/blog/images/blog.png)